elexis/elexis-3-core/ch.elexis.sdk/readme.md

     artefacts
 -   -DskipTests: Skip unit tests (Use it only if you want to speed up the build)
+-   -Dmaterialize-products: Building products is optional, as it takes
+-   some time.
+This includes building products.
 -   ---quiet: Used for travis builds to generate Quiet output - only show errors.
 Without it the log would bee too long and make the travis-build fail.